vercingetorixxx/AlixChaputArchitecture/README.md

 # AlixChaputArchitecture
-The GitHub repository for Alix Chaput's architecture portfolio website, constructed by Chanwu Oh.
+The GitHub repository for the architect Alix Chaput's portfolio website, constructed by Chanwu Oh.